 Orange Pomegranate Salad is a delicious mix of greens with fresh oranges, pomegranates and topped with feta cheese and an amazing orange vinaigrette dressing.
-I love salads!
-There are endless possibilities and sometimes when you think outside of the box, the most incredible combinations can occur.
-This salad is a perfect example that.
-The explosion of flavor in this recipe is beyond good.
-The oranges give this salad a citrus burst and the pomegranates throughout add a fun and distinctive texture.
-This salad dressing is wonderful and unique.
-It adds a splash of zest to this salad that is so enticing with your first bite!
 If you are looking for an awesome salad that is fresh and full of tempting and unique flavors, then this salad is for you!

 When it comes to serving this salad the possibilities are also endless.
 This will pair beautifully with pork, chicken, beef or seafood.
-Truly, it’ll go with anything.
 Try it with Cast Iron Skillet Pork Chops, Honey Butter Baked Chicken, Perfect Air Fryer Shrimp or Air Fryer Steak with Garlic Herb Butter.

 Summer and salads seem to go together, kind of like winter and soup go together.
 But just because summer is behind us, for half of the world, doesn’t mean we have to stop eating some of our favorite summer dishes, like salads.
 This recipe is a perfect example of taking what’s in season and making it fresh, new and absolutely delightful.
 Winter is peak citrus and pomegranate time and combining the two go hand in hand.
 The zing from the orange and the sweet of the pomegranates are classic.
 Top with smooth creamy feta and crunchy almonds for a taste and texture like no other.

 The orange in the vinaigrette adds the perfect splash of extra zing to the dish.
-This is going to be one of those recipes that will take most by surprise on how amazing it is.
-It’s definitely unique but the flavors work.
-Trust me.
+This is going to be one of those salad recipes that will take most by surprise on how amazing it is.
+Orange pomegranate salad is definitely unique but the flavor combination works!

 - Olive Oil: Use a good Extra Virgin Olive Oil